Lokesh210089/Demo/README.md

 # Demo
-this is the demo for git and github
+this is the demo for git and github.